cxlsky/TrafficSign_CNN/README.md

 # TrafficSign_CNN

 I found an interesting [project] (https://medium.com/@waleedka/traffic-sign-recognition-with-tensorflow-629dffc391a6#.1ku2y9fld).
-Then I tried to repeat the work using CNN.
+Then I tried to realize the work using CNN.

 ## Prepare
 >skimage<br />